lasarojc/ds_notes/docs/fault.md

 Mas se a mensagem é retransmitida até que tenha sua entrega confirmada, então o defeito é mascarado.

-#### Temporização
+##### Temporização

 Em sistemas em que há limites de tempo para a execução de ações, uma violação destes limites é **defeito de temporização**.
 Por exemplo, se o meio de comunicação se recusou a entregar uma mensagem, então houve uma falha de omissão.
 Novamente considerando problemas de transmissão de mensagens, se o meio de comunicação se recusou a entregar uma mensagem que deveria ser entregue dentro de 3ms, então houve um defeito de omissão.
-Mas se a mensagem é retransmitida até que tenha sua entrega confirmada, mas a mesma é entregue com 5ms, então o mesmo que após o limite para então o defeito é mascarado como um defeito de temporização.
+Mas se a mensagem é retransmitida até que tenha sua entrega confirmada, mas a mesma é entregue com 5ms, então o defeito é mascarado como um defeito de temporização.
+Defeitos de temporização podem acontecer devido a problemas de sincronização de relógios, como no algoritmo de difusão totalmente ordenada visto [anteriormente.](../time/#usos-de-relogios-sincronizados)

-#### Arbitrários
+##### Arbitrários
 Um defeito **arbitrário** ou **bizantino** é um no qual qualquer comportamento pode acontecer.
 Por exemplo, uma mensagem pode ser modificada, um servidor pode reiniciar-se constantemente, todos os dados podem ser apagados, ou acesso pode ser dado a quem não é devido.
 Estes defeitos podem ser causados por agentes mal intencionados, como hackers e vírus.

-#### Hierarquia
+##### Hierarquia
+Os tipos de defeitos apontados acima podem ser hierarquizados como a seguir, o que quer dizer que uma quebra é apenas uma omissão por tempo infinito:

 Fail-stop $\subset$ Quebra $\subset$ Omissão $\subset$ Temporização $\subset$ Arbitrária

-### Falhas intermitentes
+##### Defeitos intermitentes

-Algumas falhas fogem à classificação acima por terem um comportamento especial, se manifestando de forma intermitente, por causa de eventos esparsos como picos de energia, ou pelo comportamento emergente da interação com outros sistemas.
+Alguns defeitos fogem à classificação acima por terem um comportamento especial, se manifestando de forma intermitente, por causa de eventos esparsos como picos de energia, ou pelo comportamento emergente da interação com outros sistemas.
+Para capturar estas idiossincrasias, recorremos a uma outra [classificação](http://www.idc-online.com/technical_references/pdfs/information_technology/Classification_Of_Software_Bugs.pdf), bem informal.

+!!!quote "Bohrbug"
+     A BohrBug is just your average, straight-forward bug.
+Simple like the Bohr model of the atom: A smallsphere.
+You push it, it moves.
+BohrBugs are reproducible, and hence are easily fixed once discovered.
+These are named after Niels Bohr, who proposed a simple and easy-to-understand atomic model in 1913.
+In Bohr’s model, things like the path and momentum of an electron in an atom are predictable.

 !!!quote "Heisenbug"
-     The name may seem to rhyme well with Heisenberg, but the Heisenbug is actually "a bug that disappears or alters its behavior when one attempts to probe or isolate it."
-The Freenet Project describes a Heisenbug in certain Java virtual machines.

-!!!quote "Bohrbug"
-     The Bohrbug is a sort of antonym of the Heisenbug, as this bug does not disappear or alter its characteristics when it is researched.
+     A bug that disappears or alters its behavior when one attempts to probe or isolate it.
+No matter how much time and effort is spent trying to reproduce the problem, the bug eludes us.
+Such bugs were named Heisenbugs, after Werner Heisenberg, who is known for his “uncertainty principle”.
+According to his theory, it is not possible to accurately or certainly determine the position and velocity of an electron in an atom at a particular moment.

 !!!quote "Mandelbug"
-      The Mandelbug, named after Benoit Mandelbrot (think Mandelbrot set), is a bug whose underlying causes are so complex and obscure as to make its behavior appear chaotic.
+      When the cause of the bug is too complex to understand, and the resulting bug appears chaotic, it is called a Mandelbug.
+These are named after Benoît Mandelbrot, who is considered the father of fractal geometry (fractals are complex, self-similar structures).
+A bug in an operating system that depends on scheduling is an example of a Mandelbug.

 !!!quote "Schroedinbug"
-      The Schroedinbug is a design or implementation bug in a program that doesn't manifest until someone reading source or using the program in an unusual way notices that it never should have worked, at which point the program promptly stops working for everybody until fixed.
-Here, an Office developer describes "stupid SQL tricks" to get rid of a "classic Schroedinbug."
+      Sometimes, you look into the code, and find that it has a bug or a problem that should never have allowed it to work in the first place.
+When you try out the code, the bug promptly shows up, and the software fails!
+Though it sounds very uncommon, such bugs do occur and are known as Schroedinbugs.
+They are named after the scientist Erwin Schrödinger, who proposed that in quantum physics, quantum particles like atoms could exist in two or more quantum states.

+!!!quote "Fractal Bugs"
+      A bug, after which its resolution is found, reveals additional self-similar bugs elsewhere in the code, after which they are fixed, likewise appear elsewhere still.

-### Correlação entre falhas
+#### Correlação entre falhas
 Algumas falhas são ativadas por entradas e, neste caso, mesmo que se tenha várias cópias do mesmo sistema, todas falharão uma vez que a entrada problemática acontecer.
 Este é um cenário em que as falhas não são independentes, mas correlatas.
-Para evitá-lo, podemos usar ***n-version programming***, que consiste basicamente em ter múltiplas implementções do mesmo sistema desenvolvidas de forma independente, isto é, fazendo uso de um ou mais da seguintes opções:
+Para evitá-lo, podemos usar ***n-version programming***, que consiste basicamente em ter múltiplas implementações do mesmo sistema desenvolvidas de forma independente, isto é, fazendo uso de um ou mais da seguintes opções:

 * múltiplos times
 * múltiplos sistemas operacionais